ontio/documentation/docs/pages/doc_en/ontrpcapi_en.md

 }
 ```

-Response instruction:

-Result: the height of the main chain.
+>Result: the height of the main chain.

 #### 4. getblockhash